hectorkambow/TPMarticle/testrun.md

 Many other departments and organizations can be wise in implementing TPM solutions in their cyber security practices.

+### A TPM can also be used for:

+- Managing Digital Rights
+- Enforcing and Protecting Digital Rights
+- Fraud Prevention wit Online Video Games

 Security is an ongoing and raising concern, and learning more about the tools at hand and that exist is key in understanding how it can affect us.
+More imporantly how we can use it to our advantage.